Bleksak/osdev/README.md

-Compiled with GCC 8.3
+Compiled with GCC 9.2

-Compilation instructions:
-"su
-make -B
-make run"
+# Building
+After running cmake, you should run make grub, make, make run